KamranAlipour/KamranAlipour.github.io/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify">

-I am a senior AI R&D engineer with expertise in developing and deploying machine learning models for computer vision and natural language processing applications.
-I have extensive experience in explainable AI (XAI) methods and have worked on developing XAI techniques that enhance trust and transparency in human-machine interactions.
-I am currently spearheading the development of the next generation of AI-based recommendation systems for Williams Sonoma, leveraging cutting-edge deep learning algorithms to deliver highly interpretable recommendations that can be easily understood and explained by end-users.
+I am a Machine Learning Engineer at Apple, focused on the development and evaluation of Large Language Models (LLMs) for health applications.
+Broadly, my interests lie in building and deploying machine learning models for computer vision and natural language processing tasks.

+I have extensive experience in explainable AI (XAI), with a strong emphasis on designing techniques that promote trust and transparency in human-machine interactions.
+My PhD research centered on developing interpretable transformer models that can articulate their reasoning processes through their attention mechanisms.

+Previously, from August 2022 to September 2024, I served as a Senior AI R&D Engineer at Williams-Sonoma, where I led the development of recommendation systems.
+My work involved applying advanced deep learning techniques to create interpretable recommendation models that provide clear, user-understandable explanations.
 </div>